Salam-Aboul-Hosn/fa22-cse110-lab4/expose/javascript/part2.md

     e. false true=one and one does not equal 2
     f. true because true equals true.
 Boolean 2 is a true statement

 15. == operator compares two values for equality after converting the operands to a common type while === operator compares two values for equality without performing any type coercion
+17. [2, 4, 6] it passes in a function as a paramater which is a callback and thus multiplies every value in the array by 2
+19. 1
+    4
+    3
+    2